3 Ways to Expand and Keep Up in Today’s Hyper-Competitive Retail Environment

 Expanding brick-and-mortar (opening new stores):

-Opening a new brick-and-mortar location can be a worthwhile endeavor, depending on what your business is and what the purpose of the new store is.
+Opening a new brick-and-mortar location can be a worthwhile endeavor, depending on your particular business and the purpose of your new store.
 There are obviously dozens and dozens of variables, but if we consider the start-up costs alone, it’s apparent that opening a new storefront requires significant overhead and is inherently risky from an ROI perspective.

 Here is just a sample of those start-up costs, with input from personal finance website The Balance: